Apprenticeships Process

 Non-Levy paying Employers are smaller employers who do not pay money into their own Government levy pot to accumulate their own apprenticeship levy.
 Instead, Non-levy payers have the following options:

-- AND / OR Employer has fewer than 50 employees and at the start of the course the apprentice is aged between 22 – 24 years old and has either an Education, Health and Care (EHC) plan provided by local authority and / or has been in the care of their local authority.
+• or candidate is aged between 22 – 24 years old when the course starts and has either an Education, Health and Care (EHC) plan provided by local authority and / or has been in the care of their local authority.

 The Education Provider will advise Employer of any steps needed relating to this throughout the application process.
 The Employer will still need to create / update their organisation’s Employer DAS account, if not done so already.

-Option 2: Apply for a 100% Levy Transfer: Primary Care and Social Care Employers have the option to apply for a levy transfer (levy gifted from another organisation) to cover 100% of the tuition.
+Option 2: Apply for a 100% Levy Transfer: Primary Care and Social Care Employers have the option to apply for a levy transfer (levy gifted from another organisation) to cover 100% of the tuition fee.
 In Lancashire and South Cumbria, this is facilitated by the NHSE North West Levy Team who require as much notice as possible, but no less than 2-3 months.
 Funds must be in place (and showing correctly on the Employer’s DAS account and Education Provider’s DAS account) prior to the apprenticeship course start date.
 Levy Transfers are not guaranteed; if unable to secure, Employer will need to reserve a 95% Co-investment (see Option 3 below).

-Option 3: Reserve a 95% Co-investment: This is sometimes called a funding reservation / contribution and is when the Government pay 95% of the tuition, with Employer paying the remaining 5%.
+Option 3: Reserve a 95% Co-investment: This is sometimes called a funding reservation / contribution and is when the Government pay 95% of the tuition fee, with Employer paying the remaining 5%.
 Employer will need to reserve the Co-investment via their DAS account.
 The reservation must be in place prior to the apprenticeship course start date.
 Instructions on how to do this (and more details) are here: Co-investment GOV.UK .
 Alternatively, your Education Provider may be able to do this on your behalf (please check directly with your Education Provider about this / follow the instructions they provide).
 Employers who are applying for a Levy Transfer can still reserve Co-investment funds as a back-up.

 Instructions for Employers who have an annual pay bill of MORE than £3million